automation-technology-club/Bitty_Bot/timed_action/ultrasonic/README.md

 # Bitty Bot

-UltraSonic Demo using Class Code for the Bitty Bot Rover.
+UltraSonic Demo using the TimedAction library.

 ## Installation